evilfeonix/PDF-HackMe-J5/README.md

 > **The PDF files created by this tool are store and saved in `/storage/emulated/0/PDF-HackMe-J5/` directory.
 And if PDF file name you entered exists in the destination path, this tool will over-write the file.**

 > **Variables like  Title,Author,Application, in your payload are modified by add_metadata, just add (s) eg. Titles,Authors,Applications, in order to avoid the modification**
+>
+> **Feel free to use this tool maliciously, due to this tool was created, intended for malicious purpose.
+But make sure you used this tool respectively.**

 > **Note that the creators of this tool are not responsible for any misuse or damage caused by its usage.**